Ribasim Delwaq coupling

 2 Parsing the results

 With Delwaq having run, we can now parse the results using ribasim.delwaq.parse.
-This function requires either a path to a toml file, or a Model instance, as well as the graph and substances variables that were output by ribasim.delwaq.generate.
+This function requires either a path to a toml file, or a Model instance.
+The mapping and substances needed to interpret the results are read from the ribasim.nc file written by ribasim.delwaq.generate.
 You can optionally set the path to the results folder of the Delwaq simulation, if you overrode the default during ribasim.delwaq.generate.

 from ribasim.delwaq import parse